Quantum holonomic link invariants derived from stated skein algebras: Stated skein algebras and their reduced versions

-Let $\pi : \Sigma_{\mathcal{P}}\times (0,1)\rightarrow \Sigma_{\mathcal{P}}$ be the projection with $\pi(v,h)=v$.
-A tangle $T$ is in \textit{generic position} if for each of its points, the framing is parallel to the $(0,1)$ factor and points in the direction of $1$ and is such that $\pi_{\big| T} : T\rightarrow \Sigma_{\mathcal{P}}$ is an immersion with at most transversal double points in the interior of $\Sigma_{\mathcal{P}}$.
-Every tangle is isotopic to a tangle in generic position.
-We call \textit{diagram} the image $D=\pi(T)$ of a tangle in generic position, together with the over/undercrossing information at each double point.
-An isotopy class of diagram $D$ together with a total order of $\partial_b D=\partial D\cap b$ for each boundary arc $b$, define uniquely an isotopy class of tangle.
-When choosing an orientation $\mathfrak{o}(b)$ of a boundary arc $b$ and a diagram $D$, the set $\partial_bD$ receives a natural order by setting that the points are increasing when going in the direction of $\mathfrak{o}(b)$.
-We will represent tangles by drawing a diagram and an orientation (an arrow) for each boundary arc.
-When a boundary arc $b$ is oriented we assume that $\partial_b D$ is ordered according to the orientation.
-A \textit{state} of a tangle is a map $s:\partial T \rightarrow \{-, +\}$.
-A pair $(T,s)$ is called a \textit{stated tangle}.
-We define a \textit{stated diagram} $(D,s)$ in a similar manner.
+\begin{definition}[Tangles and diagrams] Let $\mathbf{\Sigma}=(\Sigma, \mathcal{A})$ be a marked surface. \begin{enumerate} \item A \textbf{tangle} in $ \mathbf{\Sigma} \times (0,1)$ is a compact framed, properly embedded $1$-dimensional manifold $T\subset \Sigma\times (0,1)$ such that $\partial T \subset \mathcal{A}\times (0,1)$ and for every point of $\partial T$ the framing is parallel to the $(0,1)$ factor and points to the direction of $1$.
+Here, by framing, we refer to a section of the unitary normal bundle of $T$.
+The \textbf{height} of $(v,h)\in \Sigma\times (0,1)$ is $h$.
+If $a\in \mathcal{A}$ is a boundary edge, we impose that no two points in $\partial_aT:= \partial T \cap a\times(0,1)$ have the same heights, hence the set $\partial_aT$ is totally ordered by the heights.
+Two tangles are isotopic if they are isotopic through the class of tangles that preserve the boundary height orders.
+By convention, the empty set is a tangle only isotopic to itself. \item Let $\pi : \Sigma\times (0,1)\to \Sigma$ be the projection with $\pi(v,h)=v$.
+A tangle $T$ is in a \textbf{standard position} if for each of its points, the framing is parallel to the $(0,1)$ factor and points in the direction of $1$ and is such that $\pi_{\big| T} : T\rightarrow \Sigma$ is an immersion with at most transversal double points in the interior of $\Sigma$.
+Every tangle is isotopic to a tangle in a standard position.
+We call \textbf{diagram} the image $D=\pi(T)$ of a tangle in a standard position, together with the over/undercrossing information at each double point.
+An isotopy class of diagram $D$ together with a total order of $\partial_a D:=\partial D\cap a$ for each boundary arc $a$, define uniquely an isotopy class of tangle.
+When choosing an orientation $\mathfrak{o}(a)$ of a boundary edge $a$ and a diagram $D$, the set $\partial_aD$ receives a natural order by setting that the points are increasing when going in the direction of $\mathfrak{o}(a)$.
+Pictorially, we will depict tangles by drawing a diagram and an orientation (an arrow) for each boundary edge, as in Figure \ref{fig_statedtangle}.
+When a boundary edge $a$ is oriented we assume that $\partial_a D$ is ordered according to the orientation. \item A connected open diagram without double point is called an \textbf{arc}.
+A closed connected diagram without double point is called a \textbf{loop}. \item A \textbf{state} of a tangle is a map $s:\partial T \rightarrow \{-, +\}$.
+A pair $(T,s)$ is called a \textbf{stated tangle}.
+We define a \textbf{stated diagram} $(D,s)$ in a similar manner. \end{enumerate} \end{definition}